billkarsh/SpikeGLX/Markdown/UserManual.md

 This can be done if Sync was enabled and recorded during that run.

 * *Close All Imec Slots*:
-Reset all PXIe base stations after a crash (base station status light(s) stuck in purple (acquiring) state).
+Reset all base stations and OneBoxes after a crash (status light(s) stuck in purple (acquiring) state).

 * [*BIST (Imec Probe Diagnostics)...*](BIST_Help.html):